perilsensitive/cxnes/README.md

   + fwNES format, with or without header
   + "Raw" format (includes gaps, start marks and checksums)
 * NSF
-* Any of the above in a ZIP container
+* Any of the above in a ZIP or 7-Zip container
-* Split ROMs inside a ZIP container (provided split ROM checksums exist in the database)
+* Split ROMs inside a ZIP or 7-Zip container (provided split ROM checksums exist in the database)

 Input Devices/Accessories
 -------------------------